-Over the past 3,000 years, Passover (Pesach in Hebrew) has endured as one of the most celebrated and widely observed Jewish holidays.
-The Passover holiday, which begins this year at sundown on April 22 and ends at sundown on April 30, commemorates the seminal event in Jewish history—the story of the Exodus which led to the birth of the Jewish nation, Israel.
-In addition, the most basic and fundamental principles found in Judaism—faith, prayer, deliverance, freedom, and service to God—are woven into this timeless story.
+Over the past 3,000 years, Passover (Pesach in Hebrew), has endured as one of the most celebrated and widely observed Jewish holidays.
+The Passover holiday itself begins this year at sundown on April 1 and ends at sundown on April 8, commemorating the seminal event in Jewish history—the story of the Exodus which led to the birth of the Jewish nation, Israel.
+In addition, the most basic and fundamental principles found in Judaism—faith, prayer, deliverance, freedom, and service to God—are woven into this celebration.

-It’s one of the foundational stories in the Hebrew Bible (which Christians know as the Old Testament): Moses leading God’s people out of Egypt, away from Pharaoh and out of slavery.
-The suffering of the children of Israel and their deliverance from slavery reaffirms our faith that God protects, provides for, and deeply loves His people and that He hears our prayers.
+It’s one of the foundational stories in the Hebrew Bible (which Christians know as the Old Testament): Moses leading God’s people out of slavery in Egypt.
+The suffering of the children of Israel and their deliverance reaffirms our faith that God protects, provides for, and deeply loves His people and that He hears our prayers.

 Learn more about the story of the Exodus with our Bible study: The Passover Experience